 Health Science Continuing Education

-The instructor and I collaborated to come up with this "flipped classroom" style intervention,
+The instructor and I collaborated to come up with this "flipped classroom" style course design.

-Now, more students study at home and arrive better prepared for the practicum.
+Now, more students study at home and arrive better prepared for the clinical experience.

 Online Graduate Diploma

 The program serves general interest students, RAIC syllabus students and internationally trained architects.

 Course Development for Credentialed Professional Programs

 I worked on establishing this first-of-its-kind online diploma, a collaboration between Athabasca University and the Royal Architecture Institute of Canada (RAIC).